Manhattan Clam Chowder or is its NEW JERSEY CLAM CHOWDER? Chef Charles Knight

 The origin of this world favorite dish may be in question.
 Like the New York Giants and Jets, who are in reality NFL teams that play in New Jersey, Manhattan Clam Chowder may have been stolen from the Garden State by those New York City rascals as well.

-Prior to refrigeration and the automobile, hotels and inns typically developed their menu with locally available inexpensive fresh ingredients, and they often employed local cooks for their regionally famous recipes.
-Here's the facts, you decide.
+Prior to refrigeration and the automobile, hotels and inns typically developed their menu with locally available fresh ingredients, and they often employed local cooks for their regionally famous recipes.

 Along the Northeastern Atlantic Coast, Indians consumed large quantities of clams and oysters.
-Fish chowder was a popular dish, but we can hardly credit the Indians with having introduced it to the Europeans.
+Fish chowder was a popular dish, but we can hardly credit the Indians with having introduced Manhattan Clam Chowder to the world.
 Clams became an accepted consumable over time, but it is on record that in the 1620’s the Pilgrims in Massachusetts fed clams and mussels to their hogs with the explanation that they were “the meanest of God’s blessings.”
 It makes you wonder about the origin of that creamy New England clam chowder as well, but that is another story.

 The first and oldest-known printed fish chowder recipe was in the Boston Evening Post on September 23, 1751.
 The use of herbs and spices in this recipe show the typical 18th century English taste for lots of seasonings, but still no record of clams in chowder alone and tomatoes were still thought to be a poisonous fruit of the sumac family.